cometbft/cometbft/docs/architecture/adr-110-remote-mempool.md

 #
 # A remote mempool is only usable by a validator node.
 Turning on the remote
 # mempool for a full node will simply disable any mempool-related functionality
-# on that full node.
+# on that full node, and the full node will not interact with any mempool at
+# all.
 #
 [mempool.remote]
 # The base URL for the gRPC interface to the remote mempool.